NicolasBourhis/notebook/_gtfobins/robust_continuous_file_transfer_using_rsync_and_cron.md

 Here I present how we can transfer file continuously from dir_A to dir_B using rsync and cron, with a kill switch when the disk is amost full.

-This solution use basic system utilities and aim to be robust with the minimal amount of scripting
+This solution use linux basic system utilities and aim to be robust with the minimal amount of scripting

-The stack:
+The tool stack:

   *  rsync
-  *  crontab
+  *  cron
   *  flock
   *  killall